asyrul21/reso-ui/README.md

 5. Popup-container renamed to Modal

+6. multi-image-container renamed to Multi-Image-Viewer. setViewedIndex prop renamed to setExternallyViewedIndex

-6. All components now have an optional prop _theme_
+7. All components now have an optional prop _theme_

 # Development Setup